 By M. Elizabeth Ross, MD, PhD

-Nathan E. Cumming Professor of Neurology and Neuroscience, Chair, Neuroscience Graduate Program, Weill Cornell Medical College
+for Neurogenetics; Chair, Neuroscience Graduate Program; Weill Cornell Medical College

 SYNOPSIS: The combination of genome-wide association studies with the analysis of messenger ribonucleic acid and unique proteins in the brain, cerebrospinal fluid, and plasma can shed new light on our understanding of the genetic risks for the development of various neurological diseases.